 Bynd Cannasoft Enterprises Inc. Announces $649,500 Non-Brokered Private Placement Financing

-VANCOUVER, British Columbia, Sept.
-30, 2022 (GLOBE NEWSWIRE) -- BYND Cannasoft Enterprises Inc. BCAN BYND ("BYND" or the "Company") is pleased to announce that it has agreed to raise up to CAD$649,500 from certain investors by way of a non-brokered private placement.
-Specifically, the Company has agreed to issue up to 150,000 common shares at an issue price of $4.33 per share (the "Private Placement").
+/EIN News/ -- VANCOUVER, British Columbia, Sept.
+30, 2022 (GLOBE NEWSWIRE) -- BYND Cannasoft Enterprises Inc. (NASDAQ: BCAN) (CSE: BYND) (“BYND” or the “Company”) is pleased to announce that it has agreed to raise up to CAD$649,500 from certain investors by way of a non-brokered private placement.
+Specifically, the Company has agreed to issue up to 150,000 common shares at an issue price of $4.33 per share (the “Private Placement”).

 The Private Placement is scheduled to close prior to the end of October and is conditional upon receipt of all necessary regulatory approvals.
 As required by the investors, the proceeds from the Private Placement will be utilized to pay for public relations, investor relations and business marketing costs.